liip/LiipMonitor/README.md

 # Contributions #

+Fork this project, add a health check and then open a pull request.

 ## Creating new health checks ##

 1. Create your own Health Check class.
 To understand how health checks work and what they should do take a look at the [Liip Monitor Bundle](https://github.com/liip/LiipMonitorBundle) `README.md` file.
 Your new health check must go into the bundle's `Check` folder.